wepay/wepay-android/README.md

 }

 @Override
+public void onCardReaderSelection(final CardReaderSelectionCallback callback, ArrayList<String> cardReaderNames) {
+    // In production apps, the merchant must choose the card reader they want to use.
+    // Here, we always select the first card reader in the array int selectedIndex = 0;
+    callback.useCardReaderAtIndex(selectedIndex);
+}

+@Override
 public void onReaderResetRequested(CardReaderResetCallback callback) {
     // decide if you want to reset the reader,
     // then execute the callback with the appropriate response